Skip to Content

 The BVSc degree is fully accredited by the Australasian Veterinary Board Council (AVBC), the American Veterinary Medical Association (AVMA), and the Royal College of Veterinary Surgeons (RCVS).
 This means our graduates can work as veterinarians not only in New Zealand, but also Australia, the United Kingdom, Canada, the USA and many other countries.

-The BVSc is a 5-year degree that is divided into a pre-selection semester and a professional phase.
+The BVSc is a five-year degree that is divided into a pre-selection semester and a professional phase.

 This page provides the portal for applying for the pre-selection semester of the veterinary programme (BVSc).
 Clicking the “Apply now” button on this page will take you automatically to the application for selection into the pre-selection semester of the veterinary degree.
 But before you go ahead and apply, please read the BVSc planning page, where you’ll find all the details you need to know about the veterinary programme (including the revised process for selection into the professional phase) and the portal to apply for the professional phase.